 Crypto investments might very simply and logically be called gambling, according to Richard Holden, a conservative MP.
 He claims that the ultimate purpose is to give guidelines that protect customers.

 Crypto regulation should not be mixed in with the gaming review unless it is primarily concerned with and targets platforms that use crypto as their primary betting currency.
 Even so, any investigation focused just on gambling would do little to govern the wider validity of cryptocurrency in the UK.
-Read more here about crypto gambling if you’re new to the niche.

 Good Intention, but Inappropriate Approach